Does the School of Public Health offer any Certificate Programs?

 The MA in Kinesiology; PhD in Kinesiology; MPH in Public Health Practice and Policy (online); MPH in Behavioral and Community Health (online); Master in Health Administration (online); and Certificate in Global Health admit in the Fall and Spring semesters.

 All other programs only admit in the Fall semester.

 Do the programs require the GRE?
 If so, what is the required GRE score?

-The majority of programs with the exception of the Certificate Programs, and the MPH in Public Health Practice and Policy (online) require the GRE.
+The majority of programs with the exception of the Certificate Programs, the MPH in Public Health Practice and Policy (online), and the Master in Health Administration (online) require the GRE.